We will ask you for the following information to work out your premium:

 A certificate of currency can be issued for up to 12 months, however it can’t extend beyond the expiry date of the current workers compensation insurance policy.
 You’ll need to request a new certificate of currency from us when you take out or renew a policy.

-exempt employers are not eligible for a certificate of currency.
+Exempt employers do not require a certificate of currency.

-To request a certificate of currency, please contact icare if you have taken a new policy after 1 March 2017 or your relevant insurance agent for an existing policy prior to 1 March 2017.
+To request a certificate of currency, please contact icare on 13 44 22 or email the support team.
 Your request should include details of your estimate of wages, employee and contractor numbers, and your business activity.

 duration of a policy

-A workers compensation insurance policy starts as soon an employer, without a current policy, contacts icare (or the relevant insurance agent for renewed policies), except for small employers taking out a new policy.
-All policies are renewed for 12 months except if the employer request a shorter term.
+A workers compensation insurance policy starts as soon an employer, without a current policy, contacts icare and requests a policy.
+All policies are renewed for 12 months except if the employer requests a shorter term.

-If you’re a small employer, the first period of insurance will run for 11 to 12 months from the day you contact an insurance agent.
+If you’re a small employer, the first period of insurance will run for 11 to 12 months from the day you contact icare and/or commence the policy.
 This is because the policy must align with the end of a month.

 cancel a policy

-Your policy can be cancelled if your business has ceased trading.
-You’ll need to provide evidence that your business has ceased trading.
+You may cancel your policy if your business has ceased trading.
+You’ll need to provide evidence to support that your business has ceased trading.

 Liquidator/trustee in bankruptcy appointed

-Your policy can be cancelled if a liquidator/trustee in bankruptcy has been appointed and your business has ceased trading.
+You may cancel your policy if a liquidator/trustee in bankruptcy has been appointed and your business has ceased trading.

 Business is sold by employer

-Your policy can be cancelled if you sell your business.
+You may cancel your policy if you sell your business.
 The new owner will need to take out a new workers compensation insurance policy to cover employees.

-In all other situations, you should contact icare or your relevant insurance agent to discuss your reasons for wanting the policy cancelled.
-The matter may be referred to us for a formal decision to cancel and a cancellation date.
+In all other situations, you should contact icare to discuss your reasons for wanting the policy cancelled and we will discuss your options before making a final decision in consultation with you.

 A policy can’t be cancelled if: